Bedrock-OSS/bedrock-wiki/docs/entities/vanilla-usage-components.md

 ---

 This page was created with [Wiki Content Generator](https://github.com/Bedrock-OSS/bedrock-wiki-content-generator).
 If there are issues, contact us on [Bedrock OSS](https://discord.gg/XjV87YN) Discord server.
 Note that to keep this page fast to load and informative, there are not more than 8 examples for each component and not more than 3 example(s) from each entity are shown.
-Namespace `minecraft` was also removed. *Last updated for 1.19.0*
+Namespace `minecraft` was also removed.
+If you want to see full page, you can do it [here](/entities/vuc-full). *Last updated for 1.19.10*

 ## addrider